NativeScript/docs-v7/docs/ui/theme.md

 @import '~@nativescript/theme/scss/variables/blue';
 ```

-By using special functions that retrieve the variable from its place in the internal map you can access SASS variables.
+By using special functions that retrieve the variable from its place in the internal map, you can access SASS variables.
 There are 3 such function `const()`, `light()` and `dark()`.
 The `const()` function is used to retrieve general variables, like colors or border-radius, for instance.
 The other two can be used to retrieve specific light/dark variable.

 _Retrieving `color` variable_
 ```CSS